johnmrobinson/Semantic-sandbox/README.md

 * git init
 * set master on github

-All you have to do is do a "comit".
+All you have to do is do a "commit".
 This will do a

 * `git add -A`
 * `git push`